 Links are available as necessary to relevant School Counselling Service.

 If a child has medical needs. then a detailed Care Plan will be in place with support from the school nurse / parents / carers. and all staff will be aware / trained as necessary.

 Regular first aid training is undertaken as is training in specific needs, for example, asthma for all staff in school.

 7. What specialist services and expertise are available at or accessed by Hillside Primary?

-SEND Services, Educational Psychologist, CAMHS etc. are all accessed as necessary as are outreach services, for example, The Autism Outreach Team at Abbey Hill who support regarding children with ASD.
+Inclusion Learning Services, Educational Psychologist, CAMHS etc. are all accessed as necessary as are outreach services, for example, The Autism Outreach Team at Abbey Hill who support regarding children with ASD.
 Services are contacted / referrals are made as necessary.
 Please refer to the Stoke-on-Trent local offer for further details of support services / agencies.